pudly/schmopera-hugo/content/articles/the-introvert-s-dream-going-solo-at-the-opera.md

 youtube_url = ""

 +++
+If you're like me, and you enjoy spending time on your own, you'll understand this dilemma: do you take yourself out on a date for one - to the movies, or to a nice dinner, a place where you're unlikely to have the social safety blanket of a laptop or book, or do you bring a friend on your outing, so as not to appear so utterly, suspiciously, publicly _alone_?

+It's a silly thing, but even the most hardcore of introverts struggle with the idea that while they sit happily alone at a table or in a movie theatre, the people around them will notice and think they're a weird loner.

+But going to the opera, all on one's own, is totally fabulous.

+Unlike going to a restaurant, which essentially leaves a large, empty container of time that's traditionally meant for groups to converse and try each other's food, a night at the opera is beautifully structured for a solo ticket holder.

 I've thought for a while that going to the opera is an awesome thing to do on a date - even an early date, when you're still getting to know someone.
 There's an excuse to get a little dressed up and enjoy some pre-show booze to calm the nerves; plus, there's the comforting structure of designated conversation time - once the show starts, both of you get to shut up for a bit.

 Hopefully the show itself is good, but it doesn't really matter; there's as much conversation fodder to be found in operas that are jaw-dropping as there is in productions that fall flat.
 If both of you are opera fans, it's a no-brainer; if only one of you is, it's a chance to introduce something new to another person - one of those (hopefully) fun parts of dating.
 And if neither of you is opera-initiated, then you're both trying out something new together.